 An important point to note is that western and eastern Bolivia differ as greatly as night and day, geographically, culturally, ethnically, and socially.
 The western, mountainous half has less industry and agriculture and the business focus is on government jobs and services, textiles, small-scale agriculture, mining, tourism and services.
 The eastern portion of the country is largely lush and tropical and geographically extensive.
 Large-scale agriculture, cattle ranching, industry, and large-scale exports are typical here.

 Santa Cruz, Bolivia's largest state, is the country's financial, industrial and agricultural capital.
 Its people are very protective of its wealth of natural resources and have loudly voiced their concern over any national government intervention that might adversely affect their ability to participate successfully in global trade.
-Eastern Bolivians are eager to ensure Bolivia's government provides the necessary environment for secure foreign investment which is why this department has headed the demand for financial autonomy.
+Eastern Bolivians are eager to ensure Bolivia's government provides the necessary environment for secure foreign investment which is why this department has headed the demand for regional financial autonomy.

 The current governing party in Bolivia is socialist, a government model that restricts private enterprise, and often competes against in in the form of government-owned companies that produce highly subsidized products sold far under market value.
 It's important to take this into account.
 However, private companies in Bolivia are also very politically active in defense of private enterprise in Bolivia.